 Besides his many children’s books from publishers large and small, Aaron’s work has appeared frequently in Cricket and Australia’s School Magazine.
 It is also viewed extensively on his Web site, which welcomes up to 25,000 teachers, librarians, and others each week.

 In general, a fee is required for your use of Aaron’s work if you intend to make money from it, and sometimes even if you’re not.
 However, many permissions are freely given, usually in the small print of the pieces themselves.
 For school or library use of scripts, see Reader’s Theater Editions.
 For storyteller permissions, see Gifts of Story.

 Prime areas of this site for finding content include:

-About Aaron’s Kid Books—Comprehensive info, including foreign rights contacts and downloadable sample copies.
+About Aaron’s Kid Books—Comprehensive info on Aaron’s published books for children.
 Note: For most of these books, Aaron is the author only, not the publisher, and does not control all rights needed for publication.
 Only children’s books from “Skyhook Press” have been published by Aaron.

 Aaron’s World of Stories—Stories with text only, ready for any use.

 Aaron’s RT Page—Reader’s theater scripts, plus info on his published script collections.